Create a Website Account - Manage notification subscriptions, save form progress and more.

-For a residential or commercial Utility account, you will need to provide a security deposit, government issued picture ID with signature and either proof of ownership or a lease if you are a tenant.
-Please check the web-site page opening a new account.
+For a residential or commercial Utility account, you will need to provide a government issued picture ID with signature and proof of ownership.
+Please check the city web-site page Opening a New Utility Account (Click Here)

 The City bills for Water, Sewer, and Sanitation services once a month.
-You will automatically receive a post-card bill via USPS.
-However, if you wish to receive emailed bills, you may do so by setting up an on-line account on the City’s web-site.
-For more information, please review our web-site for On-Line Services.
+You will automatically receive a bill via USPS.
+However, if you wish to receive emailed bills, you may do so by setting up an on-line account in our Citizen Self Service (CSS) portal.

-The City has many ways for you to pay your bill: stop by the Utilities Department or City Hall in person between the hours of 7am – 5:45pm Monday Through Thursday; make a payment on-line at www.ppines.com ; make a payment over the phone at 1-877-261-7681; or drop your payment with invoice attached in any of our 3 night drop boxes:
+The City has many ways for you to pay your bill: stop by the Utilities Department or City Hall in person between the hours of 7:00 am – 5:45 pm Monday Through Thursday; make a payment on-line by Clicking Here; or drop your payment with invoice attached in any of our 3 night drop boxes:

 Only two things can increase the amount you are being billed on your monthly bill: increased rates or increased water consumption.
-The City recently increased the rates for water and sewer services 24.7%.
-Please check the web-site for the new rates.
+Rates for water and sewer services are adjusted using the Consumer Price Index and go into effect on October 1st of each year.
+Please click here for water utility rates.
 Increased consumption could be due to many factors.
-The most common ones are: Houseguests, Running Toilet, Dripping Faucets, and Pressure Cleaning.
+The most common ones are: House guests, Running Toilet, Dripping Faucets, and Pressure Cleaning.

 No, the City only maintains and monitors water and sewer lines on the City’s property for this type of activity.
 All water and sewer lines from the meter to and within the dwelling are the responsibility of the property owner.
 However, to assist, the City has provided some very helpful do-it-yourself tips that you can do before calling out a professional.
 Please check the web-site for Detecting Leaks.

 The Utilities Department bills for water and sewer services based on the reading on your water meter.
-Each month, your water meter is read either manually, via radio drive-by or wirelessly via the computer.
+Each month, your water meter is read either manually or via mobile drive-by devices.
 Sewer charges are based on your water consumption.

 Possibly yes, but it depends on the type of leak and the nature of the repair.
 You will need to provide back-up documentation including repair bill detailing the work done or provide copy of dated receipts for items used to repair such as chemicals, rented equipment, etc. that correspond to the time the increased consumption appeared on your bill.
-Please check the web-site for Sewer Credit.
+Please check the web-site for Sewer Credit or Click Here.

 Yes, certainly!
 But some restrictions apply.
 The City does not issue credits for a partially drained/filled pool or for “topping off” a pool.
 You will also need to provide back-up documentation including repair bill from pool company detailing the work done or provide copy of dated receipts for items used to repair such as chemicals, rented equipment, etc. that correspond to the time the increased consumption appeared on your bill.
-Please check the web-site for Pool Credit.
+Please check the web-site for Pool Credit or Click Here.